SchoolOfCode/ai-tools-audit-error-404-intelligence-not-found/README.md

 # 🤖 TechForge Industries - Digital Solutions For You 🤖
 ![aitools1](./Images/ForgeIndustries.png)

+##
-**Techforge** needs your expertise to identify AI tools that can benefit the company.
+**Techforge Industries AI Tools Report needs your expertise to identify AI tools that can benefit the company.
 This is where you'll compile and share your full audit report, collaborating as a team to deliver insights that will shape Techforge's future!

 ## 📋 Here's What to Do: